 IV.
-Group Contribution and Enrollment Requirements
+Employer Contribution and Enrollment Requirements

-A. All applications submitted to Blue Cross of Idaho (BCI) by the Group now or in the future, will be for Eligible Employees or Eligible Dependents only.

-The Group agrees to be responsible for and make the total required payment to BCI as provided in the Administrative Services Agreement.
-The Group further agrees that no other hospital, medical or surgical group coverage will be offered to employees during the term of this Plan, unless required by State or Federal law.

-- B. The Group agrees it will pay one hundred percent (100%) of the amount paid in benefits for all Participants under this Plan, except as modified by the Administrative Services Agreement. - C. Before the Effective Date of the change, the Group shall submit all eligibility changes for Enrollees and Eligible Dependents on BCI's usual forms.
-It is the Group's responsibility to verify that all Participants are eligible for coverage as specified in this Plan.
-BCI shall have the right to audit the Group's employment, payroll, and eligibility records to ensure that all Participants are eligible and properly enrolled and to ensure that the Group meets enrollment requirements. - D. This Plan is issued to the Group upon the express condition that a pre-established required percentage of the Eligible Employees specified in the Application for Group Coverage who meet the underwriting criteria of BCI are and continue to be Enrollees.
-This Plan is issued upon the express condition that the Group continues to make the employer contribution specified in the Application for Group Coverage and this Plan.
-BCI may terminate this Plan if the percentage of Eligible Employees as Enrollees or the percentage of the employer contribution drops below the required level.
+- A. All applications submitted to Blue Cross of Idaho (BCI) by the Employer now or in the future, will be for Eligible Employees or Eligible Dependents only. - B. The Trust agrees to be responsible for and make the total required payment to BCI as provided in the Administrative Services Agreement.
+The Trust further agrees that no other hospital, medical or surgical group coverage will be offered to employees during the term of this Plan, unless required by State or Federal law. - C. The Trust agrees it will pay one hundred percent (100%) of the amount paid in benefits for all Participants under this Plan, except as modified by the Administrative Services Agreement. - D. Before the Effective Date of the change, the Employer shall submit all eligibility changes for Enrollees and Eligible Dependents on BCI's usual forms.
+It is the Employer's responsibility to verify that all Participants are eligible for coverage as specified in this Plan.
+BCI shall have the right to audit the Employer's employment, payroll, and eligibility records to ensure that all Participants are eligible and properly enrolled and to ensure that the Employer meets enrollment requirements. - E. This Plan is issued to the Employer upon the express condition that a pre-established required percentage of the Eligible Employees specified in the Employer Group Application and Questionnaire who meet the underwriting criteria of BCI are and continue to be Enrollees.
+This Plan is issued upon the express condition that the Employer continues to make the Employer Contribution specified in the Employer Group Application and Questionnaire and this Plan.
+BCI may terminate this Plan if the percentage of Eligible Employees as Enrollees or the percentage of the Employer Contribution drops below the required level.